 A brief statement of the reasons for the decision including the regulatory reference.

 The date the proposed action will take place.

-A statement of the family's right to an explanation of the basis for the PHA's decision.
+A statement of the family's right to an explanation of the basis for the PHA's decision for actions related to: